Fentanyl: Overdose

 Naloxone (sold under the brand name Narcan) can completely or partially reverse an opioid overdose.
 In July 2014, the Medicines and Healthcare products Regulatory Agency (MHRA) of the UK issued a warning about the potential for life-threatening harm from accidental exposure to transdermal fentanyl patches, particularly in children, and advised that they should be folded, with the adhesive side in, before being discarded.
 The patches should be kept away from children, who are most at risk from fentanyl overdose.
 In the US, fentanyl and fentanyl analogs caused over 29,000 deaths in 2017, a large increase over the previous four years.

 Some increases in fentanyl deaths do not involve prescription fentanyl but are related to illicitly made fentanyl that is being mixed with or sold as heroin.
 Death from fentanyl overdose continues to be a public health issue of national concern in Canada since September 2015.
 In 2016, deaths from fentanyl overdoses in the province of British Columbia averaged two persons per day.
-In 2017 the death rate rose over 100% with 368 overdose-related deaths in British Columbia between January and April 2017.
+In 2017 the death rate increased by more than 100% with 368 overdose-related deaths in British Columbia between January and April 2017.

-Fentanyl has started to make its way into heroin as well as illicitly manufactured opioids and benzodiazepines.
+Fentanyl has started to be mixed into illicitly manufactured opioids and benzodiazepines.
 Fentanyl contamination in cocaine, methamphetamine, ketamine, MDMA, and other drugs is common.
 A kilogram of heroin laced with fentanyl may sell for more than US$100,000, but the fentanyl itself may be produced far more cheaply, for about US$6,000 per kilogram.
-Fentanyl was often produced in China and exported illegally to the United States.
+While Mexico and China are the primary source countries for fentanyl and fentanyl-related substances trafficked directly into the United States, India is emerging as a source for finished fentanyl powder and fentanyl precursor chemicals.
 The United Kingdom illicit drug market is no longer reliant on China, as domestic fentanyl production is replacing imports.